 The festival was started by a group of passionate Irish expats in 1995 in order to celebrate St Patrick’s Day and New Zealand’s rich Irish connections.

 The festival has evolved over the past couple two decades and now encompasses a broad range of cultural, sport and entertainment events.

 Russell O’Brien is a native of Dublin and has lived in Auckland since 1989.
 He is founder and CEO of Cognitis Innovation, a New Zealand Based innovation consultancy specialising in city scale innovation ecosystems.
 As Head of Innovation and Entrepreneurship for the City of Auckland he leads the design and delivery of Auckland’s Innovation Plan.
 He also worked for the New Zealand Government’s innovation agency where he was responsible for the design and roll out of government-funded Technology Incubators.
-Russell has founded and exited a number of start-up technology companies, he is an experienced private and public sector leader and is a committee member of the Irish Business Network New Zealand.
+Russell has founded and exited a number of start-up technology companies, he is an experienced private and public sector leader.
 He is a frequent visitor to Skerries his spiritual home in Ireland.

 Cathy is a native of Cork and has lived in New Zealand since 2006.
-She is a digital strategist and editor and has worked in digital, print and broadcast media for almost two decades in newsrooms in New Zealand and Europe.
-As well as being a trustee for the St Patrick’s Festival Trust, Cathy is a commitee member for the Irish Business Network of New Zealand and a mentor for Pillars New Zealand.
+She has worked in digital, print and broadcast media for almost two decades in newsrooms in New Zealand and Europe.
+As well as being a trustee for the St Patrick’s Festival Trust and The Tara Trust, Cathy is a committee member for the Irish Business Network of New Zealand and a mentor for children's charity Pillars New Zealand.
 She joined the St Patrick's Festival Trust in 2016.